GimpTutorial/3-Animated-Sprites/README.md

 ### 27 Nested Layer Groups
 + Essential for managing animation with multiple elements
 + Helps keep elements separated and organised

+### 28 Blending Animation
++ A Filter that can help smooth out your animations
++ Unfortunately it has a couple of drawbacks